 The Japan Society for the Promotion of Science (JSPS), as the funding agency, provides two main types of scientific collaboration fellowships using the NIH as a nominating authority.
 Intramural Fellowships allow Japanese biomedical and behavioral scientists to conduct research at NIH.
 Invitation and Postdoctoral Extramural Fellowships allow U.S. (and permanent resident) scientists to conduct cooperative research under their host researchers in Japan.

-JSPS conducts fellowship programs for foreign researchers to promote international cooperation in and mutual understanding through scientific research in Japan.
-These programs provide opportunities for U.S. citizen and permanent resident researchers to conduct cooperative research under their Japanese host researchers in Japan.
+JSPS conducts fellowship programs for foreign (non-Japanese) researchers to promote international cooperation in and mutual understanding through scientific research in Japan.
+These programs provide opportunities for U.S. citizen and permanent resident researchers to conduct cooperative research under Japanese host researchers in Japan.

 Tina Chung, MPH